 rnx network list --json | jq -r '.networks[] | select(.builtin == false) | .name' | xargs -I {} rnx network remove {}

-rnx runtime listList all available runtime environments.
+rnx runtime listList all installed runtime environments on the remote server.

 rnx runtime list [flags]